miladrahimi/twitter-bot/README.md

 }
 ```

-### Sample of an Authenticated Endpoint
+### Authenticated Endpoints

 Authenticated endpoints work only with authenticated user tokens.
-A user token includes two parts, user token, and user token secret.
+A user token includes a user token and a user token secret.

 If you want to call Twitter APIs on behalf of yourself,
 you can get your token and token secret from your Twitter Developer Portal.
-If you want to call Twitter APIs on behalf of other users,
+If you need to call Twitter APIs on behalf of other users,
 you must authorize them before, as mentioned later in this documentation.

-This sample shows how to call update status API and tweet the given text.
+This sample shows how to call the update status API and tweet the given text.

 ```php
 use MiladRahimi\TwitterBot\V1\TwitterBot;